 You could lose some of your salary

 If you work overseas for a company based in your home country, your pay could be garnished or withheld.
-For example, if you’re a US expat who works in Australia for a company based in the USA, that company is subject to US laws and may be required to dock your wages to pay off your debts.
+For example, if you’re a US expat who works in Australia for an American company, that company is subject to US laws and may be required to dock your wages to pay off your debts.

 Your creditors could catch up with you in Australia

 There are plenty of other ways your creditors might seek to reclaim the money they are owed.
 For example, the ATO has agreements in place with tax and revenue services in many other countries around the world to force debtors to pay their bills.
 Banks or credit card providers may also send debt collectors after you in your new country of residence to try to reclaim their debt.

 How to deal with overseas debt collectors

 Dealing with debt collectors can be a worrying and intimidating experience for many, but it’s something you have to do to get your finances back on track.
 The best approach is to get on the front foot and work out a reasonable agreement to pay back the money you owe.
 By showing that you are willing to work to pay off your debt as quickly as possible, you will take some of the sting out of the situation.

 It’s also important to remember that you have rights when dealing with debt collectors to ensure that you are not harassed, intimidated or treated unfairly.

 The hard part of paying off an overseas debt is saving enough money to repay what you owe; the act of sending money overseas to your creditors is actually quite easy.